mike-ward/waywards/_posts/2016-11-08-newmar-factory-tour.md

 3. The factory is air conditioned in the summer time. (apparently, this is unusual in the industry).

 4. The place is tidy and clean.
-Debris is sweep into floor openings where it falls onto a conveyor belt and is removed from the factory.
+Debris is swept into floor openings where it falls onto a conveyor belt and is removed from the factory.
     The only debris I saw was in the immediate vicinity of active work.
     Once the work was finished, the debris was quickly cleaned up.